jordanconway/brewfather-local/README.md

 docker-compose up
 ```

 This will pull the latest image from `ghcr.io`, run the container, and save your recipes to `recipes.json`.
+If you have `RUN_AS_SERVICE` set to `true`, it will run in detached mode automatically and start saving timestamped files.

 ### Using the Pre-built Docker Image